 If you wish to purchase, simply put down a price you are willing to pay into the box below, and click the 'buy now' button.Clicking on the 'buy now' button will lead you directly into Paypal.
 Or for more info click on this purchase link.

-Minimum price asked for is $5 which will cover shipping.
-The average price is $25, but any price over $5 is gratefully accepted.
+Average suggested price is $25.
 Just give my treasured art a happy home, and I am happy, too.
 Proceeds from the sale of these works go to the St. Johns Anglican Mission Fund, where my husband assists struggling people he encounters in police chaplaincy, as well as people we both encounter in our day to day lives.

 Website creation and design: Cory Jaeger-Kenat